freh-g/knowalk/README.md

 - source_type: type of the source
 - target_type: type of the target

-As an example is available in data/kg_edgelist.csv.
+An example is available in data/kg_edgelist.csv.
 This knowledge graph is composed of 41k nodes of 4 types (functions, phenotype, drug and protein) and ~60 types of relationships.

 KnoWalk need several dependencies, an environment named KnoWalk can be created by running